SIsilicon/Godot-Lens-Flare-Plugin/README.md

 - Flare Strength: Controls how strong the effect is.
 - Flare Bias: Controls the filtering of bright points on the screen; which determines how much of screen will be used in the lens flare effect.
+- Flare Blur: Sort of softens the flares.
+The flare bias should be reduced when increasing this.
 - Distortion: Controls how much colour distortion is made on the flares.
+- Distortion Quality: Determines the quality of the distortion.
 - Ghost Count: Controls how many "ghosts" appear on the screen.
 - Ghost Spacing: Controls the distance between ghosts.
 - Halo Width: Controls the radius of the halo.